 ...but as mentioned previously, an advanced technique using what are called “modules” allows us to even leave the variables untouched, which increases the reusability and integrity of the source code.
 More on that in another article – just know that the variables.tf file, and the variables contained therein, keep our main.tf source code clean and increase code integrity/reusability.

 These are the basics of getting started with Terraform.
-In the part three of my series, we’ll discuss how Terraform actually executes the code and the commands used to deploy infrastructure.
+In the part three of my series, we’ll discuss modules and how they can be used to further enhance Terraform automation and flexibility.